 So we decided to spend 24 hours in Singapore on the way over to South Africa and then another four nights on the return leg.
 A cushion between long haul flights and a decent amount of time overall to visit a city that is generally popular for short stopovers.
 I was excited!

-The bathroom was beautiful with mosaic tiles and colourful complimentary toiletries, as well as a two way opening wardrobe that opened into the room as well as the bathroom, and contained fluffy bathrobes and complimentary slippers.
+The bathroom was beautiful with mosaic tiles and colorful complimentary toiletries, as well as a two-way opening wardrobe that opened into the room as well as the bathroom, and contained fluffy bathrobes and complimentary slippers.

 Our friends were waiting down in the lobby for us otherwise I think I would have just stayed, drooling over the room, but it was time to see the Christmas lights along Orchard Road.

 A busy shopping street lined with Malls wouldn’t usually be my first stop in a new city, but I do love Christmas lights and they were indeed impressive.
 Multi-colored strings of lights with baubles dripped from the trees and were strung across the road in glittery displays.